xadozuk/docker-smtp-relay/README.md

   docker run -d --link smtp-relay:smtp <image>
   ```

-3. Connect to the smtp relay with `smtp:25`.
+3. Connect to the smtp relay with `smtp:25` inside your container.
 4. Enjoy !